Rental Car Discounts

 - Some only offer “gap insurance” that covers your personal auto insurance deductible.
 The better cards give you “secondary coverage,” meaning you must first submit a claim to your personal auto insurance carrier (if any), and then the credit card company will cover whatever is left over.

-- The very best is “primary coverage” — offered only by Diners Club — which means you would not have to make a claim with your auto insurance company in the case of an accident, so your rates would be less likely to increase.
+- The very best is “primary coverage” — offered by Diners Club and a few high-end Visa and Amex cards — which means you would not have to make a claim with your auto insurance company in the case of an accident, so your rates would be less likely to increase.

 Rental car counter agents may warn that your personal auto insurance or credit card won’t cover your rental, especially for “Loss of Use” (LOU).
 This can be a real issue, but it’s primarily a scare tactic to get you to buy the extra insurance (and the counter agents are compensated financially for selling high-profit “extras” like insurance).
 LOU basically means that if the car is damaged during your rental, the car rental company will try to keep charging you the daily rental fee until the car comes back from the repair shop.
 This is ostensibly to compensate the company for lost revenue.
 In reality, the rental car company often has plenty of extra cars and hasn’t actually lost any revenue, because the car wouldn’t have been rented out anyway.
 It’s also apparently common for the rental car companies to pad the LOU bill by claiming the car was in the shop longer than it actually was.
 Here are a few points to consider about “Loss of Use”: